Skip to content

 We will be holding an in-year transfer test each term this academic year as follows:

-Anyone wishing to transfer to the school, other than at the normal date of entry in September, must apply on a In Year Application Form, and must be on the waiting list at the time of the vacancy.
+Anyone wishing to transfer to the school, other than at the normal date of entry in September, must apply on an In Year Application Form, and must be on the waiting list at the time of the vacancy.
 Each grammar school operates its own In-Year vacancies.

 Applicants wishing to transfer to CHS, either from another school in Calderdale or from a school in another Local Authority (LA), need to complete a ‘Transfer Request for Calderdale Schools’ form available from the LA.